sciZer0/7/v/README.md

 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
-* with native, decreasing-supply token
+* with a native, decreasing-supply token
-* with ideal Gini coefficient
+* with the ideal Gini coefficient
 * with over 10 million users

 Specifically, high (even extreme) efficiency is possible thanks to the use of a new consensus mechanism.